Matt Barnes: Return to the Clippers (2012–2015)

 Barnes signed with the Los Angeles Clippers in September 2012.
-On October 31, 2012, the NBA suspended Barnes for one game after he pleaded no contest to a misdemeanor for resisting, delaying or obstructing a police officer.
+On October 31, 2012, he was suspended for one game after he pleaded no contest to a misdemeanor for resisting, delaying, or obstructing a police officer.
 In June 2013, Barnes was named Defensive Player of the Year for the Clippers.

 On July 10, 2013, Barnes re-signed with the Clippers to a multi-year deal.
 In November 2013, Barnes was fined $25,000 for not leaving the court in a timely manner after an ejection in a game against the Oklahoma City Thunder and for using his Twitter account during the game in violation of the NBA's rules.

 During the 2014–15 season, Barnes was fined multiple times.
 On December 13, he was fined $25,000 for kicking a water bottle and using language during a game against the Washington Wizards.
-On January 25, 2015 he was fined $25,000 for what was said to be inappropriate language directed towards a fan during a game against the Phoenix Suns, although Barnes said that it was directed towards the Suns' owner.
+On January 25, 2015, Barnes was fined $25,000 for what was said to be inappropriate language directed towards a fan during a game against the Phoenix Suns, although Barnes said that it was directed towards the Suns' owner.
 On May 8, he was fined $50,000 for remarks made to James Harden's mother during a playoff game against the Houston Rockets.

 Memphis Grizzlies (2015–2016)

 On June 15, 2015, Barnes was traded, along with Spencer Hawes, to the Charlotte Hornets in exchange for shooting guard Lance Stephenson.

-Later that month, on June 25, Barnes was traded again, this time to the Memphis Grizzlies in exchange for Luke Ridnour.
+Ten days later, Barnes was traded again, this time to the Memphis Grizzlies in exchange for Luke Ridnour.
 The move reunited Barnes with the team that originally drafted him in 2002.

 On December 28, 2015, Barnes was suspended by the NBA for two games for a physical altercation with New York Knicks coach Derek Fisher at the home of Barnes' estranged wife in Southern California in October.
 On January 13, 2016, the NBA Players Association filed a grievance on behalf of Barnes to get his two-game suspension without pay rescinded.
-Four days later, he was fined $35,000 by the NBA for publicly defending his violence towards Fisher in their October scuffle.
-On February 24, he scored a season-high 25 points in the Grizzlies' 128–119 win over the Los Angeles Lakers.
-On March 11, he recorded his first career triple-double with 26 points, 11 rebounds and 10 assists in a 121–114 overtime win over the New Orleans Pelicans.
+Four days later, Barnes was fined $35,000 by the NBA for publicly defending his violence towards Fisher in their October scuffle.
+On February 24, he scored a season-high 25 points during a 128–119 victory over the Los Angeles Lakers.
+On March 11, Barnes recorded his first career triple-double with 26 points, 11 rebounds, and 10 assists in a 121–114 overtime victory over the New Orleans Pelicans.

 Return to Sacramento (2016–2017)

-On July 9, 2016, Barnes signed with his hometown Sacramento Kings.
-On February 20, 2017, he was waived by the Kings to make room for the three players the Kings acquired in the DeMarcus Cousins trade.
+On July 9, 2016, Barnes signed with his hometown team, the Sacramento Kings.
+On February 20, 2017, he was waived to make room for the three players the Kings acquired in the DeMarcus Cousins trade.